Goli-SF/python_101_humanities/episodes/02_analyze_text_data.md

 nlp = spacy.load("en_core_web_md")
 ```

-- This line loads `en_core_web_md` — the pre-trained machine learning model from
+This line loads `en_core_web_md`, the pre-trained machine learning model from
+`spaCy` that we have already downloaded, and assigns it to the variable `nlp`.
-spaCy that we have already downloaded.
-This model has been trained on a large
-collection of English text and it can recognize words, their grammatical roles
+This model has been trained on a large collection of English text and it can recognize words,
-(like nouns or verbs), their base forms (lemmas), and more.
+their part of speech (like nouns or verbs), their base forms (lemmas), and more.
-- We *instantiate* the `en_core_web_md` model, meaning that we load it using `spacy`
-and create an instance of it by assigning it to a variable named `nlp`.
-From now on, `nlp` represents this model in our code and it can be used to perform
-natural language processing on texts.
+We are assigning the loaded model

 ```
 doc = nlp(text)